powerupcrypto/powerup/src/leveldb/README.md

 because the hard disk itself is buffering the update in its memory and responding before the data has been written to the platter.
-This may or may not be safe based on whether or not the hard disk has enough power to save its memory in the event of a power failure.
+This may or may not be safe based on whether or not the hard disk has enough puc to save its memory in the event of a puc failure.

 ## Read performance